 4) Kaleta has three hits in the first period despite missing five minutes with the fight and is doing his agitating best while Cody McCormick has three shots on net for Buffalo.
 Their pests are doing their job tonight while Steve Ott hasnt really got his act going yet with six minutes of ice time in the first period.

 5) Two shots on net for Daniel Paille in the first period as he looks like hes jumping right back in after missing more than a week.
 Shawn Thornton and John Scott found themselves wrapped up in a scrum near the Boston net, but I wouldnt expect anything out of those two combatants unless something goes crazy tonight in the next two periods.

-Here are all the links from around the hockey world and what I’m reading while finding it unbelievable that some people are questioning the heart of Isaiah Thomas at this point.
+Here are all the links from around the hockey world, and what I’m reading while spending some time in the great state of Maine.

 *You wanted to see the video and here it is: Dandy Don Cherry singing “Take Me Out to the Ballgame” at Wrigley Field in a time-honored tradition.

 *There are still some very notable names available on the free agent market looking for jobs very late into the summertime.
 I predict PTO’s for a lot of these players, who will then have to sing for their supper if they want NHL jobs this season.
 It’s amazing how the salary cap has begun squeezing out veteran players that still have game.

 *An interesting look at the “stick to sports” phenomenon on social media, and a plea that athletes continue to stay vocal on the issues.
 For people to ignorantly think anybody in sports doesn’t deserve to have an opinion is downright un-American.
 Everybody has a say in this country.